Benfotiamine: The Magical Cure of Your Stress

 Antioxidant

 Benfotiamine is the thiamine derived from vitamin B1, the most commonly encountered form of thiamin and an essential nutrient required for the normal function of all body cells and tissues.
 At pH 6, Benfotiamine is a powerful antioxidant that prevents lipid peroxidation caused by peroxynitrite.
 It has also been reported to have antioxidant effects in various animal models, with vitamin B-responsive elements identified as one of the main targets.
-Benfotiamine has also successfully rendered special cadmium-tolerant salt-resistant plants more resistant against metal phytotoxicity.
+Benfotiamine has also successfully rendered special cadmium-tolerant salt-resistant plants more resistant to metal phytotoxicity.

 Side Effects of Benfotiamine